+The Heart Rhythm Society recognizes that individuals with postural orthostatic tachycardia syndrome often have reduced left ventricular mass, stroke volume, and blood volume, resulting in poor exercise tolerance and deconditioning.
 An expert consensus statement from the Heart Rhythm Society for treating postural orthostatic tachycardia syndrome gave a weak recommendation, based on randomized trials, for a regular, structured, and progressive exercise program for patients with the syndrome.
-Among other treatments, the Society classified one as "weak recommendation," (acute intravenous infusion with saline), while the other six were "equivalent, benefits possibly exceed risks," or "not recommended" (Sheldon, 2015).
+Among other treatments, the Society classified one as a "weak recommendation," (acute intravenous infusion with saline), while the other six were "equivalent, benefits possibly exceed risks," or "not recommended."
+The guideline acknowledged that few treatments have been rigorously studied, and there was no consensus as to whether specific treatments should be targeted to subsets of the syndrome or whether a uniform approach should be used (Sheldon, 2015).
 The American College of Cardiology recommends exercise conditioning with a recumbent bike, rowing machine, or swimming, as a treatment for postural orthostatic tachycardia syndrome.
 The College notes that patients can exercise while avoiding the upright position to improve tolerance of the program.
 Dr. Levine is a study coauthor (Bryarly, 2019).

-The Canadian Cardiovascular Society made a strong recommendation, based on moderate-quality evidence, supporting exercise training for persons with postural orthostatic tachycardia syndrome.
+The Canadian Cardiovascular Society strongly recommended, based on moderate-quality evidence, exercise training for persons with postural orthostatic tachycardia syndrome.
 The Society's panel recommends exercise take place every other day for at least 30 minutes, in a non-upright position, focusing on aerobic reconditioning with additional leg resistance training.
-The panel added that some patients might not begin to experience positive results for four to six weeks (Raj, 2020).
+The panel added that some patients might not begin to experience positive results for four to six weeks.
+Exercise programs can often be completed independently, but some patients may benefit from the safety and structure of a supervised cardiac rehabilitation program (Raj, 2020).